August 25, 2019

 Here’s why these homes are the gold standard in warm and dry living environments, and why you might consider one for your next abode.

-The basis of a passive home or eco home is not just in the materials, but first in the clever, careful design.
-This comes right down to the positioning of the windows and placement of insulation.
-An eco home is well thought-out and optimised for its environment.
+The basis of a passive home or eco-home is not just in the materials, but first in the clever, careful design.
+This comes right down to the positioning of the windows and the placement of insulation.
+An eco-home is well-thought-out and optimised for its environment.

 It’s a win-win.
 The earth gains a household with a smaller footprint, and fewer fossil fuels are burnt to keep it warm or cool.
 Meanwhile, the inhabitants get a warm, dry home that doesn’t cost the earth in power bills.

-Essentially, an eco home—or passive home—is an entire package.
+Essentially, an eco-home—or passive home—is an entire package.
 You can’t start with a normal blueprint or your average existing home and add a few things to make it extremely warm and dry.
-The entire process is centred around energy efficiency, keeping warmth in, and keeping damp out.
+The entire process is centred around energy efficiency, keeping warmth in, and keeping dampness out.
 From design to material choice to how the building is placed in its environment, everything comes together to make a home that’s safe, healthy, and hospitable.